kristinemlarson/gpssnrpy/README.md

 Sample usage:

-*gpssnr rinexname outputname navname 99*

-*gpssnr rinexname outputname navname 99 -dec 30*
+* gpssnr rinexname outputname navname 99

 I have provided a small obs file (and nav file) you can use to test the code: